apache/ignite/assembly/libs/README.txt

 The following modules are available:
 - ignite-aop (for AOP-based grid-enabling)
-- ignite-aws (for seemless cluster discovery on AWS S3)
+- ignite-aws (for seamless cluster discovery on AWS S3)
 - ignite-cassandra (for Apache Cassandra integration)
 - ignite-cloud (for Apache JClouds integration)
 - ignite-gce (for automatic cluster discovery on Google Compute Engine)